decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 ![](/images/media/metamask_confirm.png)

-> Tip: We recommend defining the wallet address and the amount to pay as global constants at the start of the _.tsx_ file.
+> Tip: We recommend defining the wallet address and the amount to pay as global constants at the start of the _.ts_ file.
 These are values you might need to change in the future, setting them as constants makes it easier to update the code.

 #### Wait for a transaction to be mined